tursodatabase/libsql/rusqlite/README.md

 ## License

-Rusqlite is available under the MIT license.
+Rusqlite and libsqlite3-sys are available under the MIT license.
 See the LICENSE file for more info.

+### Licenses of Bundled Software

+Depending on the set of enabled cargo `features`, rusqlite and libsqlite3-sys will also bundle other libraries, which have their own licensing terms:

+- If `--features=bundled-sqlcipher` is enabled, the vendored source of [SQLcipher](https://github.com/sqlcipher/sqlcipher) will be compiled and statically linked in.
+SQLcipher is distributed under a BSD-style license, as described [here](libsqlite3-sys/sqlcipher/LICENSE).

+- If `--features=bundled` is enabled, the vendored source of SQLite will be compiled and linked in.
+SQLite is in the public domain, as described [here](https://www.sqlite.org/copyright.html).

+Both of these are quite permissive, have no bearing on the license of the code in `rusqlite` or `libsqlite3-sys` themselves, and can be entirely ignored if you do not use the feature in question.